AndreaFalanti/popnas/README.md

 - Fix blocks not having addition of the two operations output.
 - Fix skip connections (input index -2) not working as expected.
 - Tweak child CNN training hyperparameters, to make them more similar to PNAS paper.
+- Add adamW as an alternative optimizer that can be optionally enabled and used instead of Adam + L2 regularization, providing a more accurate weight decay.
 - Add ScheduledDropPath in local version (see FractalNet), since it was used in both PNAS and NASNet.
+- Add cosine decay restart learning rate schedule, since also ADAM benefits a lot from it.
-- Allow the usage of flexible kernel sizes for each operation supported by the algorithm.
+- Allow the usage of flexible kernel sizes for each operator supported by the algorithm.
-- Add support for TransposeConvolution operation.
+- Add support for TransposeConvolution operator.
+- Add the possibility to generate models with multiple outputs, one at the end of each cell.
+The CNN is then trained with custom loss weights for each output, scaling exponentially based on the cell index (last cell loss has weight 1/2, the second-last 1/4, the third-last 1/8, etc...)

 ### Equivalent networks detection